 Boris Johnson facing scrutiny over Omicron’s spread as festive concerns flagged

-UK Health Security Agency (UKHSA) chief Dr Jenny Harries suggested people ‘decrease our social contacts a little bit’.
+UK Health Security Agency chief Dr Jenny Harries suggested people should decrease social contacts ‘a little bit’.

 Boris Johnson will face further questions about the Government’s approach to halting the spread of the Omicron coronavirus variant on Wednesday amid criticism from Tory MPs and suggestions from a senior health official that festive gatherings should be shelved.